CherifSy/MyFlaskTutorial/README.rst

 This is a Flask tutorial for people who don't know any web programming.

 It's a fork of bev-a-tron/MyFlaskTutorial.
+Please submit bug reports and other PRs to Bev, upstream.

 You should go through the tutorial in the following order:
 - start.rst